SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-2-complex-conditions-exam-problems/exam-problems/on-time-for-the-exam/on-time-for-the-exam.md

 - The first row contains **exam starting time (hours)** – an integer from 0 to 23.
 - The second row contains **exam starting time (minutes)** – an integer from 0 to 59.
 - The third row contains **hour of arrival** – an integer from 0 to 23.
-- The fourth row contains **monutes of arrival** – an integer from 0 to 59.
+- The fourth row contains **minutes of arrival** – an integer from 0 to 59.

 ### Output Data